Stop operating. Start owning.

 It's 6:40am.
 You're answering the question nobody else can: did that job get ordered?
 Is the permit pulled?
 You're the only one who knows, because the answer lives in your head, a spreadsheet, a whiteboard, and a text thread.

 Put your jobs, your leads, and your money in one place.
 No more 11 tools.
 No more CRM your office manager won’t touch.
-No more invoices with no dollar amount.
-One workspace your whole team actually uses.
+No more invoices with mistakes.
+One workspace your whole team actually uses — the agents meet your people where they already work, so there’s no new system to learn.

 Stop doing the busywork.
 Start approving it.